Agent swarms: cooperation and coordination under stringent communications constraint: Discrete communications

 \end{enumerate}

 The first three tactics here -- i.e. \ref{enum-tactic-circ}, \ref{enum-tactic-rand}, \ref{enum-tactic-time} -- do not attempt to select or deselect targets except as a rate-management technique; even inefficient or unreliable links will continue to be used.
-Although this does make them robust to unexpected changes in link efficiency, it also means they will waste messages (and increase risk unnecessarily) by transmitting over inefficient links.
+Although this does make them robust to unexpected changes in link efficiency, it also means they will waste messages and increase risk unnecessarily by transmitting over inefficient links.
 Nevertheless, they provide a set of baseline cases which we should be able to outperform.

-The Filtered tactic \ref{enum-tactic-bounce}, proposed here adapts to the environment by excluding poor links from being used for messages.
+The Filtered tactic \ref{enum-tactic-bounce} proposed here adapts to the environment by excluding poor links.
 Its key feature is that it does this \emph{without} requiring inferences about ${\Aknow}^a_i$ or ${\Elink}_{ai}$ values.
-Only timing data is required, and all that is needed that each message contains data about when the last message sent by the proposed message-target was received by the sender.
-This tactic, and its derivatives, are the only ones considered here that will on average send fewer messages than the rate-limit, as excluded messaging possibilities are not redirected elsewhere, but dropped.
+Only timing data is needed, {and for a proposed message from sending agent $a$ to target agent $b$, the only non-trivial requirement is that the last message from $b$ received by $a$ included the time $\mathscr{R}^b_a$.} This tactic, and its derivatives, are the only ones considered here that will on average send fewer messages {than the goal rate $\Trgoal$,} as excluded messaging possibilities are not redirected elsewhere, but dropped.
 However, once links have been deemed bad and dropped, they will never be recovered by this Filtered tactic.
 This is why we also introduce the Filtered+ and Filtered++ tactics \ref{enum-tactic-bounceplus} which -- as we will see -- delay this process.